 Disagreeing with Hardy

 In this regard, I disagree with Hardy.
 I spent my twenties drifting through life.
-I changed my major several times eventually landing in the social sciences, and psychology specifically.
-I dropped out of school twice during this time.
+Changing my major several times eventually landing in the social sciences, and psychology specifically.
 It took me seven years to earn my B.A.
 By my thirties, my life finally shaped up and I chose a career in community management.
 Most of my accomplishments have come in my thirties.

 I am more of a slow and steady wins the race type person.
 Just because of my experiences.
 I cannot lament the time lost as I needed the time to learn about myself and grow as a person.
-I finally feel that I am in a place to do my best work.
+Now I’m doing my best work.

 W have to be careful when we discuss anything related to age.
 We accomplish things in our own time.
 For some of us, that comes on early and we have the stamina to for the sort of productivity shown by Hardy in his youth.
 For some of us, we need to go through several life experiences and gain the mindset required for a break-through.
 It is certainly possible though for our greatest achievements to occur later in life.
 I think, to quote Hamilton, “It is only a matter of time.”

 G.H Hardy admired exceptional people.
 He called them, “Hobbs Class” named for cricket player Sir John Berry Hobbs.

 I don’t think Hardy would have liked me if we had met.
 I think he would have seen my meandering of my twenties as not living up to my potential.

 Yet, Hardy is my favorite mathematician.
 I delight in his sense of humor, his eloquent writing, and the contrary characteristics of his personality.
 The people that we look up to are sometimes problematic.
 They are flawed.
 We don’t always have to agree with them.
 I still find value though in examining his life and I strive to understand who Hardy was as a person.